Tamirat-Y/SQL_DATA_ANALYSIS_PROJECT/README.md

 - **SQL**: The backbone of my analysis, allowing me to query the database and unearth critical insights.
 PostgreSQL: The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code**: My go-to for database management and executing SQL queries.
+- **JupyterNotebook**: used to generate the visualizations of the sql query resultsr
 - **Git & GitHub**: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
-Here’s how I approached each question:
+Here’s how each question is approached.

 ### 1. Top Paying Data Analyst Jobs
 To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+This query highlights the high paying opportunities in the field for remote workers.

 ```sql
 SELECT